 - Caribou survived the Pleistocene Ice Age extinctions that erased mammoths, mastodons, short-faced bears, ice-age camels, and many others after making their way to North America over the Bering Land Bridge thousands of years ago.

-- The declining mountain caribou populations of Canada’s southern Rockies are a more distinct breed than scientists previously believed.
+- The declining mountain caribou populations of southern BC are a more distinct breed than scientists previously believed.

 - Mountain caribou are larger than deer and smaller than elk, with males weighing approximately 175 kg.
 Their hollow fur insulates them through the long mountain winters.
 Caribou are unique in the deer family in that both females and males grow antlers.